-On January 23, 2024, the Company filed an Interlocutory Application in the High Court, Republic of Botswana for an order callingupon the First Respondent, Minister of Minerals and Energy, to show cause why he ought not to be held in contempt of Court by reason of his failure to comply with the judgment of the Court dated 15 December 2023.
+On January 23, 2024, the Company filed an Interlocutory Application in the High Court, Republic of Botswana for an order calling upon the First Respondent, Minister of Minerals and Energy, to show cause why he ought not to be held in contempt of Court by reason of his failure to comply with the judgment of the Court dated 15 December 2023.

-On March 4, 2024, PL's 020 - 024/2018, were issued with an effective date of April 1, 2024, for their first reneal period of two years.
-Accordingly, the Company filed a Motion to withdraw its previously filed contempt motion.
-On March 25, 2024, the Company's motion to dismiss the contempt proceeding was granted as well as associated costs.
+On March 4, 2024, PL's 020 - 024/2018, were issued with an effective date of April 1, 2024, for their first renewal period of two years.